open-toolchain/tekton-catalog/communication/README.md

 The message, passed as a parameter, can be:
 - a Slack formatted JSON payload,
 - a text message (that will be converted to Slack JSON payload)
-- dynamically injected by a bash script
+- dynamically injected by a bash script, or as an output of a previous task (stored in the PVC)
 - default message if not set

 ![Default value](./sample/default-message.png)